mayuti/vivencius/wp-content/plugins/superb-blocks/readme.txt

 == Frequently Asked Questions ==

-= What is Superb Addons? =
+= What is Superb Addons, and is it free? =

 Superb Addons is a comprehensive WordPress plugin that provides over 500 sections, themes, and blocks to help you design professional and beautiful websites.
 It requires no design skills and works perfectly with both the WordPress editor and Elementor.
+Yes, Superb Addons is free to use.
+It provides access to a wide array of features and tools at no cost to you.
+Superb Addons does not require any design skills.
+Its user-friendly interface and the abundance of ready-to-use designs make it easy for anyone to create stunning websites.

 = Can I contribute? =

 Yes!
 You don't need no coding or programming skills to help.
-We need help with translation for following languages: Russian, Persian, Hindi, Spanish, German, Vietnamese, Swedish is what we need the most.
+We need help with translation for following languages: Russian, Persian, Chinese, French, Arabic, Bengali, Portugese, Urdu, Danish, Norwegian, Hindi, Spanish, German, Vietnamese, Swedish is what we need the most.
 Having a translatable dashboard will make the plugin easier to use for a lot of people.
-Leaving feedback is valuable help as well!
+Leaving feedback is valuable help as well, but we'd love if you help translate the plugin!

-= Is Superb Addons free to use? =

-Yes, Superb Addons is free to use.
-It provides access to a wide array of features and tools at no cost to you.

 = Does Superb Addon work with all WordPress plugins and themes? =

 Yes, the plugin works with BuddyPress, Easy Digital Downloads, Pop ups, Twitter Card Meta for WordPress, WordPress Exit Intent Popup, Email Pop Up, Inline Contact Form Builder – Poptin, Ads Manager, Ali Dropship,  Marketpress, MemberPress, Membership 2 Pro, WishList Member, WooCommerce Autoship, WP EasyCart, WPPayForms, WP Simple Pay Pro, S2Member, bbPress, WooCommerce eCommerce, Elementor, Beaver Builder, Divi, AFC, Multisite, Themify Builder, Brizy, Visual Page Builder, Live Composer, Oxygen, Visual Composer, Page Builder by SiteOrigin, WP Page Builder, Gutenberg (The WordPress 5.0 page editor) and GeneratePress.
 We try to update the plugin so it works with all drag and drop page builder plugins.
 The plugin works with all WordPress themes with page builders integrated too.

-= Does Superb Addons require any design skills? =

-No, Superb Addons does not require any design skills.
-Its user-friendly interface and the abundance of ready-to-use designs make it easy for anyone to create stunning websites.
+The plugin works with all of our themes such as MinimalistBlogger, Responsive Blogily, Business Chat, Superb ECommerce, Draftly, Minimalistique, Superb Pixels, Blogrid, Marketingly, EcoCoded, Creativeily, Bloggist, Petite Stories, Writers Blogily, Gutenshop, Blog Feedly, Customizable Blogily, Minimalist Blogger X, Membershiply, Feather Magazine, Image Gridly, Personal Blogily and popular themes by other developers such as Twenty Twenty-Three, Hello Elementor, Astra, OceanWP, Kadence, GeneratePress, Blocksy, Inspiro, Royal Elementor Kit, YITH Wonder, Hestia, Neve FSE, Sydney, Raft, Zakra.
+Superb Addons works with most themes and plugins, but we have tested it with all of the themes and plugins listed here.
+Feel free to contact us if you want us to test Superb Addons with another theme or plugin.

-= Does this plugin work on all browsers and devices? =
+= Does this plugin work on all browsers and devices, and is it responsive? =

 Yes, we have tested this plugin on following browsers: Chrome, Firefox, Microsoft Edge, Internet Explorer 11+, Opera and Safari.
 The plugin is responsive, it works on every tablet, mobile phone and desktop computer such as iPhone and Android.
+All elements, themes, and templates in Superb Addons are fully responsive, ensuring your website looks perfect on all devices, including smartphones, tablets, and desktop computers.

 = Can I use this plugin if I have a promotion on my own website? =